Abhaykushwah/shell-scripting/README.md

 # shell-scripting
 Basic shell programs

-Here are some basic shell scripting programs that I learnt from hackersploit In my first.
+Here are some basic shell scripting programs that I learnt from hackersploit In my first commit.
 Onward the programs will be my own written programs.